 Grip the pen close to the tip and keep the angle of the pen at about 45 degrees.
 Strokes generally start close to your body and move outward.
 Use your arm and shoulder, not just your wrist.

 02. Practise making marks

-There are many options for drawing in pen and ink, so find which best suits your style by experimenting with different tools.
 Take time to develop your dexterity in pen handling by doing exercises.
-Learn sweeping strokes, bold lines, crisp dashes, delicate dots, curves and straight lines.
-Be able to do this vertically, horizontally and slantwise.
+Practise creating sweeping strokes, bold lines, crisp dashes, delicate dots, curves and straight lines.
+Make sure you're able to do each of these vertically, horizontally and on a diagonal.

 There are several approaches for laying out a sketch before using pen.
-Sketch with an HB pencil and erase only after the pen work is dry.
+Many artists will sketch with an HB pencil and erase only after the pen work is dry.
 Comic book and manga artists often use non-photo blue pencils.
 Alternatively, lightly sketch with a light-warm, grey PITT pen, or sketch with light washes of ink thinned with water.

-Brushes are preferred by many ink artists because of the line control that can be achieved.
-Press down to create thick fat lines or lift almost off the page to create tiny, thin lines.
+Brushes are preferred by many ink artists because they offer greater line control.
+Press down to create thick fat lines or lift the pen until it's almost off the page to create tiny, thin lines.
 Sizes 1-3 provide great variety.